Nail Beauty Hack – No More Splits & Cracked Nails!

 It is said, that petroleum jelly is the best thing in the world for dry hands and nails.
 Rub it lightly on your nails at least four or five times a day.
 Keep several jars on hand – one by the television, one by the phone, and one by your bed night table.
 Rub on your nails throughout the day.

 “Dr Marianne O’Donoghue credits this humble product with keeping her nails in great shape.

 If your nails are chronically brittle and you don’t know what’s causing the problem, see a dermatologist for help.
-Be sure to tell her about any medications that you’re currently taking or other symptoms that you’re experiencing, says Dr Phoebe Rich, She may want to test you for anaemia, another possible cause of brittle nails in women.
+Be sure to tell them about any medications that you’re currently taking or other symptoms that you’re experiencing, says Dr Phoebe Rich.
+You may get tested for anaemia, another possible cause of brittle nails in women.

 Soak ‘em in olive oil too!
 Dr Schorr recommends an oil treatment for dry nails.
 It is best to use half a teacup of warm olive oil and soak your hands for 15 to 30 mins.